 Past performance does not guarantee future success.
 That is a rule of thumb that most hiring managers should have when interviewing talent.
 Everyone wants to hire and retain top talent, but how do you determine what top talent is?
 Most people think this means hiring someone who has already done everything.
 If you were a tech company you could hire a senior leader from Google or Apple, but they are surrounded by colleagues and infrastructure that is world class.
 They often fail when leaving such an ecosystem and go to join a smaller firm, as they were successful because of the system they were in, not in spite of it.
 Instead you should look for talent that has the potential to succeed.
 But how do you do this?

 Education means nothing

-Focus on drive and ambition
+Focus on drive NOT ambition